How to Prune Lavender

 2. Prune Lavender Late in the Season

-Lavenders should be pruned back after their main flowering, which generally occurs late in the summer.
+Lavenders should be pruned after their main flowering, which occurs late in the summer.
 This way, pruning after flowering keeps the shape of a plant intact and allows new growth.

 If lavenders are not cut back, they start developing wood and tend to grow somewhat overgrown, which negatively affects the health and blooming of the shrub in subsequent years.

-When flowering has finished, cut the flowered stems back and about one-third of the green growth back yet again; this is to ensure it does not cut into the old wood, which could contribute to new growth failing to break.
+When flowering has finished, cut the flowered stems back and about one-third of the green growth.
+This step ensures it does not cut into the old wood, which could contribute to new growth failing to break.

 3. Spring Pruning for Maintenance